Life at SCANCOR

-Tips and ideas from the current postdocs for incoming scholars
+Tips and ideas from postdocs for incoming scholars

 Here are some reflections and opinions of SCANCOR postdocs to help incoming SCANCOR scholars orient themselves.
 We plan to update the document periodically, so let us know if you have additional information that could be useful to SCANCORians.